SOS Tour: Outfits

 SZA wore a hockey jersey with the name "Yemaya" printed on the back.
-Yemaya is a water spiritess of the Yoruba peoples in West Africa.
+Yemaya (statue pictured) is a water spiritess of the Yoruba peoples in West Africa.

 There were six wardrobe changes throughout the concerts.
-When SZA began with "PSA", she wore a variant of the St. Louis Blues hockey jersey, with its number substituted for an "S" to recall the SOS cover art.
-Printed on the back was "Yemaya", the name of a water spiritess of the Yoruba peoples in West Africa.
+During the intro performance, SZA wore a variant of the St. Louis Blues hockey jersey, with its number replaced with an "S" as a callback to the SOS cover art.
+Printed on the back was "Yemaya", the name of a water spiritess of the West African Yoruba peoples.

 Alejandra Hernandez styled SZA's garments, having collaborated since 2016 for the "Drew Barrymore" music video.
 Many designers contacted SZA before the tour and pitched ideas for her outfits, but she turned everyone down.
 Trusting Hernandez, she believed they had to "make [their] own thing".
 Comfort was the point behind curating SZA's looks, in two senses of the word.
 SZA wanted the outfits to feel comfortable, and she wanted to feel comfortable being herself.

 Part of SZA's fashion sense was an affinity for oversized varsity jackets, reflected on the first costume, so Hernandez knew to always have several in their wardrobe.
 SZA also favored baggy men's jeans, and vintage menswear from the 1990s and early 2000s.
 Her clothes for many live appearances preceding the tour were frequently varsity jackets and conventional men's apparel.

 It was Hernandez's first time being a stylist for arena tours.
 She constructed many of the garments by hand, and she ensured the designs were practical for the swift wardrobe changes.
 During the first dress rehearsal, however, the crew realized it was not the case.
 Now aware their collection was too extravagant, she and her tailor overhauled the entire wardrobe by upcycling the elaborate pieces into something simpler.
 They cut up many bottom wear to turn them into upper wear.
 She told Vogue about the third outfit: "The raft jacket she wears when she floats over the audience?
 That's a jacket I had to hand sew.
 That piece didn't exist in the wardrobe, it was gonna be worn under a skirt."